 - Quick FAQs

-Common Reasons Why Find My iPhone Not Working
+Common Reasons Find My iPhone Stops Working

 iOS bugs or Apple outages.
-Sometimes a recent iOS update introduces bugs like Find My iPhone not working, or Apple’s system status shows an outage, which can make Find My unreliable.
+A recent iOS update can introduce bugs, or Apple's system status may show an outage — either can make Find My unreliable for everyone at once.

-1. Check iCloud / Apple ID sign-in
+Fix 1.
+Check iCloud / Apple ID sign-in

 One-minute test:

-2. Turn on Location Services & set Find My to “Share My Location”
+Fix 2.
+Turn on Location Services & set Find My to "Share My Location"

 One-minute test: